 Though certification is intended to provide assurance that guardians are qualified to fulfill their role, none of the courts or certification organizations utilized by these states checked the credit history or validated the Social Security number of the fictitious applicants.
 An individual who is financially overextended is at a higher risk of engaging in illegal acts to generate funds.
 In addition, people with criminal convictions could easily conceal their pasts by stealing a deceased person’s identity.

-Some examples of what the GAO turned up:
+Some examples of what the GAO turned up (this is a good link):

 - In Arizona, court-appointed guardians siphoned off millions of dollars from their wards, including $1 million from a 77-year-old woman whose properties and personal belongings, such as her wedding album, were auctioned at a fraction of their cost.